fusion809/fusion809.github.io-old3/_posts/2017/09/DEs/2017-09-19-comparison-desktops.md

 * **Stability**: is this desktop likely to be so buggy that many users will not be even able to use the thing?
 I will also rate this out of 10.
 * **System resource usage (SRU)**: does this desktop use a lot of system resources like power, CPU and RAM?
 I will rate this out of 10, with 1 being insane levels of resource usage and 10 being hardly any usage at all.
 I have, in the past, performed tests to measure RAM usage but in this comparison I will just use my experience as a guide.

 I will also discuss, briefly, the history of each desktop.
+Unfortunately, I simply do not have enough time to compare every single desktop, in particular there is a very long list of window managers available that I simply cannot completely cover.
 I will compare the following desktops:

 {% include_relative list.md %}